BrianL33/Fintech-T405/README.md

 # Investing in Wine through NFTs

-Digitalization of the wine industry and lowering the barrier of entry for wine investment
+Digitalization of the wine industry and lowering the barrier of entry for wine investment through NFT

 ## WHY WE NEED TO USE NFT FOR WINE INVESTMENT